Number of Modules: 26,600

-Shannon Farm produces approximately 10,048 MWh of electricity per year, which is the same amount of energy used by 750 average homes in North Carolina.
+Watts Farm produces approximately 10,048 MWh of electricity a year, which is the same amount of energy used by 750 average homes in North Carolina.

 Over $250,000 in direct expenditures in Robeson County for wages, lodging and supplies.
 Increase in the property tax base of Robeson County of approximately $12 million with no requirement for additional school, sewers roads, or other county services.

 No emission, no noise, no traffic associated with the operation of the solar farm.
 Each year, the solar farm will offset approximately 4224 tons of CO2 which is the same as reducing automobile travel by 8 million miles.